HumanAssisted/JACS/docs/schema/files.md

 ## path

-where can the file be found on the filesystem, online. ipfs, https, etc
+where can the file be found on the filesystem.
+For now no online. ipfs, https, etc

 `path`

-*   is optional
+*   is required

 *   Type: `string`